-- Windows XP (for whatever reason this was done)
+- Windows XP (for whatever reason this was still done)

-If you create a new firewall rule, you can now directly assign it to a group.
-There is also a new automatic group assignment, although it didn't work very well for me.
-In my tests, the firewall wanted to automatically assign my rule to a group, but I didn't want it in that group.
+When you create a new firewall rule, you can assign it directly to a group.
+There is also a new automatic group assignment, although this did not really work well for me.
+In my tests, the firewall wanted to automatically assign my rule to a group, but I didn’t want it in that group.

-- At 17.5 it switches back to the Exim Engine, which is also used on the UTM.
+- With 17.5, we switch back to the Exim engine, which is also used on the UTM.

 - Sender Policy Framework (SPF) spoofing protection.

-- More categories to optimize the rules even more.
+- More categories to optimize the rules even better.
 Provides better performance and more protection.